Supported Question Types And Logic Cards

 Multi-select

-• You could also anchor options to the top and bottom of the option list (e.g. Others) to prevent them from being randomized should the 'Randomize' option be selected during scripting of the survey.
+• Anchor options to the top and bottom of the option list (e.g. Others) to prevent them from being randomized should the 'Randomize' option be selected during scripting of the survey.

-• You can add exclusive options - by selecting exclusive option(s), respondents would not be able to select any other options.
+• Add exclusive options - by selecting exclusive option(s), respondents would not be able to select any other options.
 This is useful for options such as "None of the above".

 • Pro Tip: It is recommended to keep the number of options short (10 options) to prevent respondent fatigue.
 Options can be also be randomized to prevent top choice bias.